Gil Van Moerzeke

-Gil Van Moerzeke (born 28 January 1998) is a Belgian professional footballer who plays as a centre-back for Lokeren-Temse in the Belgian Second Amateur Division.
+Gil Van Moerzeke (born 28 January 1998) is a Belgian professional footballer who plays as a centre-back for Lokeren-Temse in the Challenger Pro League.

 Club career

 In 2008 Van Moerzeke joined Lokeren as an 8 year old, after two years at SK Grembergen.
 On 26 January 2018, Van Moerzeke moved signed his first professional contract with Lokeren keeping him with the club until 2020.
 Van Moerzeke made his professional debut for Lokeren in a 1–1 Belgian First Division A tie with Charleroi on 11 February 2018.